Is Back Pain Affecting The Way You Live Your Life?

 When you have lower back pain or stiffness, people often think that it’s normal and that it will go away on its own.
 They blame it on how they slept, their posture or, worst of all, their age.
 In most cases, they can’t think of an obvious reason why it has happened, but recognise that it won’t get better by itself.

 If this sounds familiar to you, then you’re not alone.
 We hear this kind of thing all the time.
 Lower back pain and sciatica are the most common problems that we see in our physio clinics in Norwich.

-And if you haven’t received a correct diagnosis, you’re probably just hoping that it will go away on it’s own.
+If you haven’t received a correct diagnosis, you’re probably just hoping that it will go away on its own.
 That you’ll wake up one morning and your back pain will be gone.

 Another scenario we hear about all the time in our clinics is that patients have been to their GP and been told simply to rest and take painkillers.
 Or to rub in an anti-inflammatory cream.
 This is rarely the right advice and, if it does help, the effect is only ever short lived.
 The patient is left feeling that they had wasted their time, still unable to enjoy the activities that they want to do.
 Some then return to their doctor, only to be prescribed more rest and stronger painkillers.

 So why does back pain last so long?